Inflectra/spira-documentation/docs/Developers/SpiraApps-Manager.md

     - **baseThemeUrl**: returns the base theme url for the Spira instance (string).
 This can be used to retrieve and display SVG assets such as artifact icons
     - **currentUtcOffset**: returns the user's offset from UTC (string)
     - **currentCulture**: returns the name of the user's chosen culture setting (string)
+    - **currentTheme**: returns the current visual theme of the user.
+Possible values: 'light' or 'dark'.
     - **productType**: returns the product type installed (string).
 The value will be one of "SpiraTest", "SpiraTeam", or "SpiraPlan".
     - **gridIds**: returns an object with keys for names of each relevant grid, and values for their matching ID (object).
 This is useful if the SpiraApp needs to interact with a grid (for instance to refresh its data).
 Available grid values are shown [here](./SpiraApps-Reference.md/#available-grid-ids)
     - **artifactNames**: an object with artifact names localized to the end user's settings.
 Keys are Artifact type IDs & values are the localized names.
 Relevant mappings can be seen [here](./SpiraApps-Reference.md/#artifact-types)